E-CAM/E-CAM-Library/Classical-MD-Modules/modules/dask_traj/readme.rst

 Building and Testing
 ____________________

-This code can be installed with pip by running
+This code can be installed with conda using ``conda install -c dask_traj``.
+To instal the specific version associated with this module, use ``conda install -c dask_traj==0.2.2``
-``pip install dask-traj``

-..
-Uncomment the following lines once conda-forge is active
-..
-Antoher way this code can be installed is with conda, by running:
+This code can also be installed with pip by running ``pip install dask-traj``
-.. ``conda install -c conda-forge dask_traj``

-This code can also be installed by downloading the source code (see the ``Source Code`` section below), and running ``python setup.py install`` from the root directory.
+Finally, this code can also be installed by downloading the source code (see the ``Source Code`` section below), and running ``python setup.py install`` from the root directory.